Eiffel Tower: Subsequent events

-Eiffel had a permit for the tower to stand for 20 years.
-It was to be dismantled in 1909, when its ownership would revert to the City of Paris.
-The city had planned to tear it down (part of the original contest rules for designing a tower was that it should be easy to dismantle) but as the tower proved to be valuable for many innovations in the early 20th century, particularly radio telegraphy, it was allowed to remain after the expiry of the permit, and from 1910 it also became part of the International Time Service.
+Originally commissioned as a temporary structure for the 1889 Exposition Universelle, Eiffel was slated for dismantling in 1909, at which point ownership would have reverted to the City of Paris.
+While the original design contest necessitated that the tower be easily disassembled, the structure was spared from scheduled demolition due to its demonstrated utility in early 20th-century scientific and technological advancements, specifically radio telegraphy.
+Following the expiration of the original concession, the tower was permitted to remain, subsequently becoming an integral part of the International Time Service in 1910.

 For the 1900 Exposition Universelle, the lifts in the east and west legs were replaced by lifts running as far as the second level constructed by the French firm Fives-Lille.
 These had a compensating mechanism to keep the floor level as the angle of ascent changed at the first level, and were driven by a similar hydraulic mechanism as the Otis lifts, although this was situated at the base of the tower.
 Hydraulic pressure was provided by pressurised accumulators located near this mechanism.
 At the same time the lift in the north pillar was removed and replaced by a staircase to the first level.
-The layout of both first and second levels was modified, with the space available for visitors on the second level.
+The layout of both first and second levels was modified.
 The original lift in the south pillar was removed 13 years later.